klagroix/duplicati-prometheus-exporter/README.md

 To build this manually, run `docker build -t duplicati-prometheus-exporter .`

+## Known issues
+* NOTE this prometheus issue: https://github.com/prometheus/prometheus/issues/3746.
+Trying to exract a rate()/increase() with slowly changing data may be pretty inconsitent due to prometheus extrapolation.

 ### TODO list:
 * Add information about each metric exposed
 * Stop using debug webserver
 * Support duplicati login
-* Add example Grafana dashboard
-    * NOTE this prometheus issue: https://github.com/prometheus/prometheus/issues/3746.
-Trying to exract a rate()/increase() with slowly changing data may be pretty inconsitent due to prometheus extrapolation.